Data Catalog¶

 Organize and classify your data¶

-The Data Catalog lets you annotate tables and columns with metadata tags, descriptions, and a Critical Data Element flag.
+The Data Catalog lets you annotate tables and columns with metadata tags, descriptions, and classification flags.
 These annotations help you classify your data assets, filter the catalog, and influence how quality scores are weighted.

 Tag tables and columns¶